Nagelfar/MessageSample/Readme.md

         -p 15672:15672 \
         rabbitmq:3-management

+For the **Saga** example the [Delayed Messaging Plugin](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) of Rabbit MQ is needed and provided by the `broker/Dockerfile`.

+    docker build broker -t broker
+    docker run -d \
+        --hostname messagesample-rabbit-delayed \
+        --name messagesample-rabbit-delayed \
+        -p 5672:5672 \
+        -p 15672:15672 \
+        broker

 Note: the default user `guest` and password `guest` should be sufficient and the management UI can be used for introspection

+### Running the Application

 Then build the application